boydaihungst/save-clipboard-to-file.yazi/README.md

 ## Features

 - Paste clipboard content to file.
-You can input file name, absolute path or relative path.
+You can input file name or relative path.
 - Ask to overwrite file if it exists

 ## Requirements